Semantic Search & Knowledge Graph: How Google Understands Meaning

 How to Win Featured Snippets

 Featured Snippets are not a direct result of Schema markup – Google extracts them from visible page content.
-The best strategies are:
+The best strategies:

 First: Answer questions directly.
 Start a section with a clear, concise answer in 40-60 words.
 Then explain in more detail.
 Google often pulls the first paragraph after an H2/H3 heading as a snippet.